Best Freezers for Your Home

 Upright Freezers

+Upright freezers take up less floor space than chest freezers.
 An upright freezer looks and opens like a basic refrigerator.
-Most have adjustable shelves, pull-out bins and baskets and/or storage drawers.
-These features make it easy to see your foods, organize them and rotate them, so you can use up older foods before you store new ones.
+Most have adjustable shelves, pull-out bins and baskets and storage drawers.
+These features make it easy to see your foods, organize them and rotate them.
+They are less efficient than chest freezers.
+Every time you open the door, you let out more cold air.
+This makes the freezer use more energy to replace it.

 Best Freezers for Garages